 Don’t forget to grab your FREE France travel checklist below to make sure you have everything you need for your France road trip

-What is the New France Law for Blind Spot Stickers?
+What is the French Law for Angles Morts (Blind Spot) Stickers?

 Oh France.
 Was the breathalyser fiasco not enough?
-Has BREXIT not given you enough new rules for the year?
-Or are you simply TRYING to create chaos and confusion… (Don't answer that!)
+Has BREXIT not given you enough drama?
+Or are you simply TRYING to create chaos and confusion… (Don’t answer that!)

 So, here are the facts (as they currently stand!):